 Under this scheme you cannot hold or dispatch excise goods in duty suspension.
 Once you’ve been approved as a Temporary Registered Consignee you’ll need to get a Temporary Consignment Authorisation (TCA) number from HMRC before you receive any goods.

 If you want to receive consignments more often you should apply to become a Registered Consignee.

 Read Notice 204A before trying to fill in the application.

 Submit your application at least 45 working days before you intend to apply for a TCA.

-Don’t place orders or enter into any arrangements related to this scheme until HMRC accept and approve your application.
+Do not place orders or enter into any arrangements related to this scheme until HMRC accepts and approves your application.

 Please apply for approval at the right time to avoid HMRC charging you a financial penalty.
 You have the right to appeal if we impose such a penalty.